HZcohort/DiNetxify/tutorial.md

 - `data` (*DiseaseNetworkData*): DiseaseNetworkData object.
 - `comorbidity_strength_result` (*pd.DataFrame*): DataFrame containing comorbidity strength analysis results produced by the 'DiNetxify.comorbidity_strength' function.
-- `binomial_test_result` (*pd.DataFrame, default=None*): DataFrame containing binomial test analysis results produced by the 'DiNetxify.binomial_test' function.
+- `binomial_test_result` (*pd.DataFrame, default=None*): DataFrame containing binomial test analysis results produced by the `DiNetxify.binomial_test` function.
 - `method` (*str, default='RPCN'*): Specifies the comorbidity network analysis method to use.
 Choices are: - 'RPCN: Regularized Partial Correlation Network. - 'PCN_PCA: Partial Correlation Network with PCA. - 'CN': Correlation Network. **Additional Options for RPCN:** - 'alpha' : non-negative scalar The weight multiplying the l1 penalty term for other diseases covariates.
 Ignored if 'auto_penalty' is enabled. - 'auto_penalty' : bool, default=True If 'True', automatically determine the optimal 'alpha' based on model AIC value. - 'alpha_range' : tuple, default=(1,15) When 'auto_penalty' is True, search the optimal 'alpha' in this range. - 'scaling_factor' : positive scalar, default=1 The scaling factor for the alpha when 'auto_penalty' is True. **Additional Options for PCN_PCA:** - 'n_PC' : int, default=5 Fixed number of principal components to include in each model. - 'explained_variance' : float Determines the number of principal components based on the cumulative explained variance.
 Overrides 'n_PC' if specified.
 - `covariates` (*list, default=None*): List of phenotypic covariates to include in the model.
-By default, includes ['sex'] and all covariates specified in the 'DiNetxify.DiseaseNetworkData.phenotype_data()' function.
+By default, includes ['sex'] and all covariates specified in the `DiNetxify.DiseaseNetworkData.phenotype_data()` function.
 To include the required variable sex as a covariate, always use 'sex' instead of its original column name.
-For other covariates specified in the 'DiNetxify.DiseaseNetworkData.phenotype_data()' function, use their original column names.
+For other covariates specified in the `DiNetxify.DiseaseNetworkData.phenotype_data()` function, use their original column names.
 - `n_process` (*int, default=1*): Specifies the number of parallel processes to use for the analysis.
 Multiprocessing is enabled when `n_process` is set to a value greater than one.
 - `correction` (*str, default='bonferroni'*): Method for binomial p-value correction from the statsmodels.stats.multitest.multipletests.
   - Available methods are: